Bohaska/debate-ai-education/Debate/AI in education/Con AI bad learning.md

-[[Source Con Artificial intelligence on human loss indecision making, laziness and safety in education|Admad et al. write in Nature in 2023 that]] 68.9% of laziness in humans, 68.6% in personal privacy and security issues, and 27.7% in the loss of decision-making are due to the impact of artificial intelligence in Pakistani and Chinese society.
+[[Source Con Artificial intelligence on human loss indecision making, laziness and safety in education|Admad et al. wrote in Nature in 2023 that]] 68.9% of laziness in humans, 68.6% in personal privacy and security issues, and 27.7% in the loss of decision-making are due to the impact of artificial intelligence in Pakistani and Chinese society.

 According to [[Source Con Causes and consequences of generative AI usage among university students|Abbas et al. 2024]], a survey of the effects of ChatGPT usage on university students showed that ChatGPT usage was correlated with future procrastination, memory loss, memory impairment, declining academic performance and low GPAs.